-DESCRI TIUN Number Item Description 1 Power condition This shows the condition when the system receives battery positive voltage (can be operated).
-2 Fusible link The double line shows that this is a fusible link.
-2 rusible lilik The open circle shows current flow in, and the shaded circle shows current flow out.
-3 Fusible link/fuse location • This shows the location of the fusible link or fuse in the fusible link or fuse box.
-For arrangement, refer to PG-9 , "POWER SUPPLY ROUTING".
-4 Fuse The single line shows that this is a fuse.The open circle shows current flow in, and the shaded circle shows current flow out.
+Number Item Description 1 Power condition This shows the condition when the system receives battery positive voltage (can be operated).
+2 Fueible liels The double line shows that this is a fusible link.
+2 Fusible link The open circle shows current flow in, and the shaded circle shows current flow out.
+3 Fusible link/fuse location This shows the location of the fusible link or fuse in the fusible link or fuse box.
+For arrange ment, refer to PG-4, "POWER SUPPLY ROUTING CIRCUIT".
+4 Fuse The single line shows that this is a fuse.
+The open circle shows current flow in, and the shaded circle shows current flow out.
 5 Current rating This shows the current rating of the fusible link or fuse.
-This shows that connector E3 is female and connector M1 is male.
-6 Connectors The G/R wire is located in the 1A terminal of both connectors.
+Current rating · · 6 Connectors This shows that connector E3 is female and connector M1 is male.
+The G/R wire is located in the 1A terminal of both connectors.
 Terminal number with an alphabet (1A, 5B, etc.) indicates that the connector is SMJ connector.
 Refer to "Reference Area".
 7 Optional splice The open circle shows that the splice is optional depending on vehicle application.
 8 Splice The shaded circle shows that the splice is always on the vehicle.
-Spines .
-This arrow shows that the circuit continues to an adjacent page.
-9 Page crossing The A will match with the A on the preceding or next page.
-10 Common connector The dotted lines between terminals show that these terminals are part of the same connector 11 Option abbreviation This shows that the circuit is optional depending on vehicle application.
-12 Relay This shows an internal representation of the relay.
-For details, refer to PG-7, "STANDARD-IZED RELAY" .
-13 Connectors This shows that the connector is connected to the body or a terminal with bolt or nut.
-14 Wire color This shows a code for the color of the wire.
-B = Black W = White R = Orange R = Red P = Pink G = Green L = Blue Y = Yellow LG = Light Green When the wire color is striped, the base color is given first, followed by the stripe color as shown below: Example: L/W = Blue with White Stripe 15 Option description This shows a description of the option abbreviation used on the page.
-16 Switch • This shows that continuity exists between terminals 1 and 2 when the switch is in the A position.
+9 Page crossing This arrow shows that the circuit continues to an adjacent page.
+The A will match with the A on the preceding or next page.
+10 Common connector Common connector The dotted lines between terminals show that these terminals are part of the same connect This places that the size of the same does not line any sphille and lines.
+11 12 Option abbreviation Relay This shows that the circuit is optional depending on vehicle application.
+This shows an internal representation of the relay.
+For details, refer to PG-73, "STANDARD- 13 Connectors IZED RELAY".
+This shows that the connector is connected to the body or a terminal with bolt or nut.
+10 Connectors This shows a code for the color of the wire.
+14 Wire color B = Black BR = Brown W = White OR = Orange R = Red P = Pink G = Green PU = Purple L = Blue GY = Gray Y = Yellow SB = Sky Blue LG = Light Green CH = Dark Brown DG = Dark Green When the wire color is striped, the base color is given first, followed by the stripe color as show below: Example: L/W = Blue with White Stripe 15 Option description This shows a description of the option abbreviation used on the page.
+16 Switch • This shows that continuity exists between terminals 1 and 2 when the switch is in the A postion.
 Continuity exists between terminals 1 and 3 when the switch is in the B position.
 17 Assembly parts Connector terminal in component shows that it is a harness incorporated assembly.
 18 Cell code This identifies each page of the wiring diagram by section, system and wiring diagram page number.
-19 Current flow arrow Arrow indicates electric current flow, especially where the direction of standard flow (vertically downward or horizontally from left to right) is difficult to follow.
-A double arrow " shows that current can flow in either direction depending on circuit 20 System branch operation.
-This shows that the system branches to another system identified by cell code (section and system). • system).
+19 Current flow arrow Arrow indicates electric current flow, especially where the direction of standard flow (vertical downward or horizontally from left to right) is difficult to follow.
+A double arrow " shows that current can flow in either direction depending on circuit operation.
+20 System branch This shows that the system branches to another system identified by cell code (section and system).
 21 Page crossing This arrow shows that the circuit continues to another page identified by cell code.
-The C will match with the C on another page within the system other than the next or preceding pages.
-22 Shielded line The line enclosed by broken line circle shows shield wire.
+The C will match with the C on another page within the system other than the next or preceding pages. İ. U 1 - U = -: